 Do Italians melt mozzarella cheese on pasta?
 Yes, but way less than you might think.

 The typical Italian mozzarella is a very watery cheese, which needs a long time to melt and get crispy on the top, so it is exclusively involved in baked first courses.
 For example, you can find melted mozzarella if you order “gnocchi alla sorrentina”.
+More here about pasta and mozzarella cheese.

 Which cheese melts best for pasta?